-According to a recent survey on hybrid work environments conducted by Sharp Strategic Alliance Resource (STAR) member, Barco, many workers are more than ready to go back to the office.
-Driving forces are face-to-face collaboration and social interactions with coworkers.
+Many workers are eager to return to the office, driven by the desire for face-to-face collaboration and social interactions with their coworkers.
 Although working from home has its benefits as well, with everyone isolating for months at a time, employees are clamoring to connect again with coworkers and customers.
 In fact, the average employee would prefer a balance of working in the office three days a week and remotely two days a week.

 To gain a better understanding of what constitutes a productive work environment, we asked David Fitzgerald, VP, Global Alliances from Barco several questions about the survey results: